-FightMND supports biomedical research in the field of Motor Neurone Disease (MND), encompassing all relevant research disciplines.
-The objectives of this specific FightMND PhD Scholarship and Project Grant-in-Aid Award are to:
+FightMND supports biomedical and clinical care research in the field of Motor Neurone Disease (MND), encompassing all relevant research disciplines.
+The objectives of the FightMND PhD Scholarship and Project Grant-in-Aid Award are to:

-- Support research aimed at understanding the causes of MND, elucidating disease mechanisms and facilitating the translation of therapeutic strategies from the laboratory to the clinic; - Encourage new interest within the field of MND research from exceptional new postgraduates; - Help develop PhD graduates who demonstrate academic leadership, independence, creativity and innovation in their work and foster a passion for future MND research; - Honour the memory and legacy of Angie Cunningham.
+- Support research aimed at - understanding the causes of MND, elucidating disease mechanisms and facilitating the translation of therapeutic strategies from the laboratory to the clinic; OR - Innovating and improving the care that people affected by MND receive, to improve the quality of lives of people affected by MND. - Encourage new interest within the field of MND research from exceptional new postgraduates; - Help develop PhD graduates who demonstrate academic leadership, independence, creativity and innovation in their work and foster a passion for future MND research; - Build capacity across the biomedical and allied health MND research sector

-FightMND only supports work carried out in bona fide research institutions.
+FightMND only supports work carried out in bona fide research and clinical institutions.